INKOVEMA Podcast „Well through time“

 #202 GddZ – Digitised empathy and mediation work?

-New technologies for mediators, counsellors and coaches.
+New technologies for mediation and conflict counselling.
 Part 7

 In conversation with Michael Lardy